MatthieuLemoine/remnants/README.md

 🏭 Is your project so bloated that you're afraid to delete a file ? ✅

-**Remnants** find those relics for you so than you can :fire: them in peace.
+**Remnants** find those relics for you so that you can :fire: them in peace.

 ## Universal